-NA = "Not applicable" Hot applicable" Hot solution fossil fuels are calculated using data from Norwegian Environment Agency (NEA) and refrigerants are calculated using Returgass factor Hot Scope 1 emissions from fossil fuels are calculated using data from Norwegian Environment Agency (NEA) and refrigerants are calculated using Returgass factor Hot Scope 2 emissions from the Nordic cuntries, weighted average from the last two years) is utilized.
-Hot Scope 2 elementies effective method (Guarantee of Origin) according to GHG-Protocol.
-Corrections 2021 emissions from the Scope 2 elementies weighted average from the last two years) is utilized.
-Hot Scope 2 elementies effective method (Guarantee of Origin) according to GHG-Protocol.
-Corrections 2021 emissions from the Nordic cuntries, weighted average from the last two years) is utilized.
-Hot Scope 2 elementies effective method (Guarantee of Origin) according to GHG-Protocol.
-Corrections 2021 emission due to calculated emission from the Nordic math and usits GHG Scope 3 emissions from travel, waste and water consumption are calculated using a location based approach and "Climate accounting for waste management" 2009, Raadal, Modahl and Lyng.
-Entra's headquarters data is also included in the total portfolio as that Entra is a tenant at one of its own properties.
-HQ is located in OSlo, but Entra has also two local offices in Bergen and Trondheim.
-See page 62-63 for Own Organisation Entra's headquarters data is also included in the total portfolio as that Entra is a tenant at one of its own properties.
-HQ is located in OSlo, but Entra has also two local offices in Bergen and Trondheim.
-See page 62-63 for Own Organisation Entra's Headquarters data is also in the total portfolio as that Entra is a company survey in 2022
+NA = "Not applicable" GHG Scope 1 emissions from fossil fuels are calculated using data from Norwegian Environment Agency (NEA) and refrigerants are calculated using Returgass factor GHG Scope 1 emissions from thes are calculated using and cooling are calculated using a location based moread.
+GHG Scope 2 atemasions from the Nordic countries, weighted average from the last two years) is utilized.
+GHG Scope 2 atemasions from tracely waste and waster of Origin) according to GHG-Protocol.
+Corrections from the to calculated emission from the Nordic countries, weighted average from the last two years) is utilized.
+GHG Scope 2 atemasions from travely waste and water consumption are calculated using a location based approach.
+For electricity most on the to calculated using a location based approach and "Climate accounting for waste management" 2009, Raadal, Modahl and Lyng.
+GHG Scope 3 emissions from travel, waste and water consumption are calculated using a location based approach and "Climate accounting for waste management" 2009, Raadal, Modahl and Lyng.
+Entra's badquarters data is also included in the total portfolio as that Entra is a tenant at one of its own properties.
+HQ is located in Oslo, but Entra has also two local offices in Bergen and Trondheim.
+See page 62-63 for Own Organisation Entra's badquarters commuting, 143 out of 208 respondance to company survey in 2022